 Meet the compers: Nikki Hunter-Pike

 Welcome to another Q&A – this time I’m chatting to super helpful comper Nikki Hunter Pike!
-Nikki blogs about family life and comping over at Glam and Geeky Mum, and her advice and tutorials for Twitter comping are excellent.
-Nikki is also a gamer, K-Pop and comic fan!
+Nikki tweets about family life and comping at @GlamandGeeky, and she’s also a gamer, K-Pop and comic fan!
 Though we’ve not yet met in real life, I did meet Nikki’s son Chase when he and Ryland were Arsenal mascots together at the FA Cup Final in 2017.
 Chase, who has cerebral palsy, was wheeled onto the pitch by none other than Alexis Sanchez, a magical comping moment which I’ll never forget.

 Thanks for joining me for a Q&A Nikki!